-As o f June 30, 2024 As of I December 31, 2023 Cash and cash equivalents \$ 6,888 \$ 3,921 Restricted cash 2,778 808 Total cash, cash equivalents, and restricted cash \$ 9,666 \$ 4,729
+March 31, 2024 December 31, 2023

+Cash and cash equivalents \$ 1,818 \$ 3,921

+Restricted cash 956 808

+Total cash, cash equivalents, and restricted cash \$ 2,774 \$ 4,729

-Convertible Debentures, the Oramed Note and FSF Deposit
+Convertible Debentures and the Oramed Note

 The Company has elected the fair value option to account for the Convertible Debentures (as defined in Note 2 "Liquidity and Going Concern" below) that were issued in March and April 2023, as discussed further in Note 7.
-The Company has also elected the fair value option to account for the Oramed Note (as defined in Note 4 "Fair Value Measurements" below) and for the FSF Deposit (as defined in Note 2 "Liquidity and Going Concern" below) that was issued in June 2024, as discussed further in Note 7.
-The Company recorded the Convertible Debentures, the Oramed Note and FSF Deposit at fair value upon issuance with changes in fair value recorded as change in fair value of debt and liability instruments in the unaudited condensed consolidated statements of operations, with the exception of changes in fair value due to instrument-specific credit risk, if any, which are recorded as a component of other comprehensive income.
+The Company has also elected the fair value option to account for the Oramed Note (as defined in Note 4 "Fair Value Measurements" below).
+The Company recorded the Convertible Debentures and the Oramed Note at fair value upon issuance with changes in fair value recorded as change in fair value of debt and liability instruments in the unaudited condensed consolidated statements of operations, with the exception of changes in fair value due to instrument-specific credit risk, if any, which are recorded as a component of other comprehensive income.
 Interest expense related to these financial instruments is included in the changes in fair value.
-As a result of applying the fair value option, direct costs and fees related to the Convertible Debentures, the Oramed Note and FSF Deposit were expensed as incurred.
-As of June 30, 2024 and December 31, 2023, the weighted-average interest rates for the short-term loans, including the Convertible Debentures, the Oramed Note and FSF Deposit were 13.56% and 13.55%, respectively.
+As a result of applying the fair value option, direct costs and fees related to the Convertible Debentures and the Oramed Note were expensed as incurred.
+As of March 31, 2024 and December 31, 2023, the weighted-average interest rates for the short-term loans, including the Convertible Debentures and the Oramed Note, were 13.83% and 13.55%, respectively.